blackmagic-debug/black-magic-org/upgrade.md

 # Firmware Upgrade

 There are many ways to update your Black Magic Probe.
-For most users the stable release firmware will be sufficient and in most cases will not require to compile anything.
-We recommend updating the firmware using `bmputil`.
-It is also possible to use `dfu-util` that used to be the recommended way in the past, you can find the instructions for *other* tools at the end of this document.
-If you have trouble using `bmputil` please let us know, we strive to make the experience as easy as possible.
+For most users, the stable release firmware will be sufficient and in most cases will not require to compile anything.
+We recommend updating the firmware using `bmputil`, however if you want to use a different tool (`dfu-util`, etc) you can find some instructions for some *other* tools at the end of this document.
+If you have trouble using `bmputil` please let us know, as we strive to make the experience as easy as possible.

 ## Install bmputil-cli